aguai/charnet/README.md

-# charnet - characters network
+# charnet - character networks

 This project performed studies using complex networks in 9 books.
 We considered characters as nodes and characters encounters as edges.
 The project